 The Boys' Brigade was formed in Glasgow in 1883 by William Smith.
 William McVicker travelled from Belfast to Glasgow to meet Smith.
 Back in Belfast he formed the first company in Ireland in 1888.

-1st BroughshaneGeorge Boy's Brigade Drum.
+S UR LE BAB 1st BroughshaneGeorge Boy's Brigade Drum.
 Courtesy of Mid-Antrim Museum Collection The organisation has a long tradition of bands and parading.
 Their bands were often enlisted by Orange Lodges to lead them in parade.
+Salvation Army

-Salvation Army "Called to be disciples of Jesus Christ, The Salvation Army exists to save souls, grow saints and serve suffering humanity."
+"Called to be disciples of Jesus Christ, The Salvation Army exists to save souls, grow saints and serve suffering humanity."
 Mission statement of Salvation Army In 1880 The Salvation Army Headquarters in London sent five specially selected officers, all women, to begin the work of the church and charity in Ireland.
 The Salvation Army are noted for "making a joyful sound unto the Lord."
 Northern Ireland's first band had a line up of concertinas and a single drum, followed three years later by a brass band.

-Salvation Army Band Courtesy of Ballymoney Museum Boys' Brigade Band.
-Courtesy of Mid-Antrim Museum Collection Cultural Parades different and the course A totally diverse range of groups choose to celebrate their culture by "Walking the Colours".
-The attraction of colour, costume and music paraded on public streets is still vital.
+Salvation Army Band Courtesy of Ballymoney Museum

 Sports Parades Sporting heroes are sometimes honoured with processions on their triumphant return home.
 International sports events are often launched with parades, flying the colours of the competing teams or nations.